How Well Generative Adversarial Networks Learn Distributions: Generative Adversarial Networks

-In this section, we investigate the new pair regularization, and its trade-off presented in Thm.~\ref{thm:param-gans}.
-One key fact about regularization in GAN is that both the generator and discriminator are choices of ``tuning parameters'', for users to specify.
-Therefore, the trade-off is more complex.
-For a target density of interest, we use the following two thought experiments to explain the intricacies on the interplay between the generator/discriminator pair. \begin{enumerate} \item For a fixed generator class $\G$, when the discriminator class $\F$ becomes more complex, it will be easier for the discriminator to tell apart good and bad generators in the TV sense (w.r.t. the target distribution).
+In this section, we discuss the new pair regularization, and its trade-offs presented in Thm.~\ref{thm:param-gans}.
+In GANs, both the generator and discriminator are choices of tuning parameters for users to specify.
+Therefore, the trade-off between approximation error and stochastic error is more complicated.
+We use the following two thought experiments to explain the intricacies of the generator-discriminator-pair choice. \begin{enumerate} \item For a fixed generator class $\G$, when the discriminator class $\F$ increases the complexity, it will be easier for the discriminator to tell apart good and bad generators in the TV sense (w.r.t. the target distribution).
 However, the stochastic error becomes larger as one is learning from a large discriminator model in GANs.
-This is reflected in the upper bounds obtained in Thm.~\ref{thm:param-gans} and \ref{thm:param-gans-hellinger}, shown along the blue dashed arrow direction in Fig.~\ref{fig:pair-dis-gen}. \item For a fixed discriminator class $\F$, as the generator $\G$ becomes richer, it is capable of expressing densities that are closer to the target distribution.
-However, at the same time it introduces difficulty for two reasons.
-First, the generator may create densities that are far away from the target in the TV sense, but being indistinguishable to the discriminator.
-Second, the stochastic error becomes worse as one is learning from a larger generator model.
-This is shown by the red dashed arrow direction in Fig.~\ref{fig:pair-dis-gen}. \end{enumerate} In general, regularization using the generator/discriminator pair is more subtle than the conventional bias-variance (or approximation-stochastic error) trade-offs.
-We visualize such trade-offs in Fig.~\ref{fig:pair-dis-gen}, with $A_1(\F,\G,\nu), A_2(\G, \nu)$ and $S_{n,m}(\F, \G)$ defined in \eqref{eq:approx-stat-error}.
-Here, the tuning parameters lie in a two dimensional domain, rather than in an one dimensional index.
+This is reflected in the upper bounds obtained in Thm.~\ref{thm:param-gans} and \ref{thm:param-gans-hellinger}, shown along the blue dashed arrow direction in Fig.~\ref{fig:pair-dis-gen}. \item For a fixed discriminator class $\F$, as the generator $\G$ becomes more complex, it is capable of expressing distributions closer to the target.
+However, at the same time, it introduces difficulty for two reasons.
+First, the generator may create distributions that are far from the target distribution in the TV sense, but indistinguishable to the discriminator.
+Second, the stochastic error becomes larger as one is learning from a larger generator model.
+The above is shown by the red dashed arrow direction in Fig.~\ref{fig:pair-dis-gen}. \end{enumerate} In general, regularization using the generator-discriminator-pair is more subtle than the conventional approximation and stochastic error (or bias and variance) trade-off.
+We visualize such trade-offs in Fig.~\ref{fig:pair-dis-gen}, with $A_1(\F,\G,\nu)$, $A_2(\G, \nu)$ and $S_{n,m}(\F, \G)$ defined in \eqref{eq:approx-stat-error}.
+Here, the tuning parameters lie in a two-dimensional domain, rather than in a one-dimensional index.
 For a fixed target $\nu$, as $(\G, \F)$ both become richer, $A_2(\G, \mu)$ decreases, $S_{n,m}(\F, \G)$ increases, but $A_1(\F,\G,\nu)$ may increase, decrease or stay unchanged.
-On one hand, one can eliminate some $(\G, \F)$ pairs due to notions of dominance on the two dimensional domain.
+On the one hand, one can eliminate some $(\G, \F)$ pairs using notions of dominance.
 The simple U-shaped picture for bias-variance trade-off no longer exists.
-On the other hand, by stepping into the two dimensional tuning domain, there are more choices for tuning pairs that potentially give rise to better rates, which we will showcase in Thm.~\ref{thm:leaky-ReLU}.
+On the other hand, by stepping into the two-dimensional tuning domain, there are more choices for tuning pairs that potentially give rise to better rates, which we will showcase in Thm.~\ref{thm:leaky-ReLU}.